+Covenants

+The indenture governing the notes will contain covenants that, among other things, limit our ability and the ability of our restricted subsidiaries to:

+- incur additional debt; - make certain investments or pay dividends or distributions on our capital stock or purchase, redeem or retire capital stock ("restricted payments"); - sell assets, including capital stock of our restricted subsidiaries; - restrict dividends or other payments by restricted subsidiaries; - · create liens that secure debt; - · enter into transactions with affiliates; and - merge or consolidate with another company.

+These covenants are subject to a number of important limitations and exceptions, including a provision allowing us to make restricted payments in an amount calculated pursuant to a formula based upon 50% of our adjusted consolidated net income (as defined in the indenture) since October 1, 2006.
+As of October 3, 2009, after giving effect to the Transactions, we would have had approximately \$391.9 million of available restricted payment capacity pursuant to that provision, in addition to the restricted payment capacity available under other exceptions.
+See "Description of notes-Covenants."

 In addition, most of the covenants will be suspended if both Standard & Poor's Ratings Services and Moody's Investors Service, Inc., assign the notes an investment grade rating and no default exists with respect to the notes.

+Change of control offer

 If we experience certain kinds of changes of control, we must give the holders of the notes the opportunity to sell us their notes at 101% of their principal amount, plus accrued and unpaid interest, if any, to the repurchase date.

-The notes are a series of securities for which there is currently no established trading market.
+No public marketThe notes are a series of securities for which there is currently no established trading market.
 The underwriters have advised us that they presently intend to make a market in the notes.
 However, you should be aware that they are not obligated to make a market in the notes and may discontinue their market-making activities at any time without notice.
 As a result, a liquid market for the notes may not be available if you try to sell your notes.
 We do not intend to apply for a listing of the notes on any securities exchange or any automated dealer quotation system.

-We will use the estimated net proceeds from this offering of approximately \$485.2 million to repay or refinance a portion of the borrowings under our Existing Credit Facilities.
+Use of proceedsWe will use the estimated net proceeds from this offering of approximately \$479.9 million to repay or refinance a portion of the borrowings under our Existing Credit Facilities.
 See "Use of proceeds."

-The notes will be represented by one or more registered global securities registered in the name of Cede & Co., the nominee of the depositary, The Depository Trust Company.
+Form The notes will be represented by one or more registered global securities registered in the name of Cede & Co., the nominee of the depositary, The Depository Trust Company.
 Beneficial interests in the notes will be shown on, and transfers of beneficial interests will be effected through, records maintained by The Depository Trust Company and its participants.
-The notes may be issued with original issue discount, or OID, for U.S. federal income tax purposes, in which case, U.S. holders generally will be required to include the OID in gross income for U.S. federal income tax purposes in advance of the receipt of cash attributable to that income regardless of the holders' method of tax accounting.
-See "U.S. federal income tax consequences-United States holders-Original issue discount."